Jay011999/restuarant-frontend/README.md

 # restuarant-frontend
-Developing a project as part of learning HTML and CSS in depth
+Developing a project on a restaurant website as part of learning HTML and CSS in depth